Democrats – Progressive Centre: New party

 In April 2025, the party formalized its internal structures in preparation for elections later that month.
 It also expressed its intent to join the European Democratic Party (EDP).
 A proposal for membership was submitted to party members for an internal vote on 8–9 April.
 On 10 April, Kínima Dimokratías officially joined the EDP.

 In May 2025, the party held elections for its presidency.
 Kasselakis faced a challenge from Elias Michalakopoulos, a fellow party member.
 Kasselakis secured the presidency with 96.8% of the vote.
+The party joined the European Democratic Party in 2025, and adopted its current name in 2026.

 Affiliated members of parliament

-The party has stated it seeks to at some point in 2025 to form an official parliamentary group.
-Until such time those MPs who are members or are affiliated with the party in a personal capacity sit as independents within parliament.

-Evangelos Apostolakis, an independent (formerly SYRIZA) MP, has been associating himself with the party, but has not joined the party.